 Example: “self-publishing guide”

-The Google search in the example above will return pages that explicitly contain the “self-publishing guide” group of words in their title or in the article body.
+The Google search in the example above will return pages that explicitly contain the “self-publishing guide” group of words in their title or article body.

 How does this operator help entrepreneurs?

 You work hard to get your online business noticed.
-You have probably written some good quality articles, in an effort to spread the word about your business.
+You have probably written some high-quality articles to spread the word about your business.

-You might have even established social media accounts at the top sites, in an effort to engage your site visitors and potential audience members.
+You might have established social media accounts on top sites, engaging your site visitors and potential audience members.

-You might have even gone so far as to contact other websites in your niche, asking them to publish your fantastic articles, or content that mentions your website and links back to your website.
+You might have contacted other websites in your niche, asking them to publish your outstanding articles or content that mentions and links back to your website.

-You might have even sent out lots of targeted press releases.
+You might have sent out many targeted press releases.

-All your promotional efforts might have resulted in a few backlinks and a few website visits.
+All your promotional efforts might have resulted in a few backlinks and website visits.
 However, some of the mentions your brand has gotten online are not linking back to your website.

 This is a wasted website traffic opportunity.

-Whether people are talking about your brand in a blog post or on a forum somewhere, when you use this search operator, you will find the mention, and then you can ask the bloggers that have mentioned your company to also include a link to your site.
+Whether people are talking about your brand in a blog post or on a forum, when you use this search operator, you will find the mention.
+Then, you can ask the bloggers who have mentioned your company to also include a link to your site.

-This helps your website get better rankings and receive more targeted visitors, boosting your online business’ profits.
+This helps your website get better rankings and receive more targeted visitors, boosting your online business’s profits.

 Since people are already mentioning your brand, you should make these mentions work for you by reclaiming them and turning them into live links.